 Santoro et al reported that chemonaive patients with malignant pleural mesothelioma who received either pemetrexed/cisplatin or pemetrexed/carboplatin had similar time to progressive disease and 1-year survival rates.
 The response rate in the pemetrexed/cisplatin group was 26.3%, compared with 21.7% for the pemetrexed/carboplatin group.
 The 1-year survival rates were 63.1% and 64%, respectively, and the median times to progressive disease were 7 and 6.9 months, respectively.

-In a phase III study, Zalcman et al reported improved overall survival with the addition of bevacizumab to the cisplatin/pemetrexed regimen as first-line treatment of advanced malignant pleural mesothelioma.
-Median survival increased from 16.1 months to 18.8 months with the addition of bevacizumab; however, patients receiving bevacizumab experienced more grade 3 or higher hypertension and thrombotic events.
+In the open-label phase III Mesothelioma Avastin Cisplatin Pemetrexed Study (MAPS), Zalcman et al reported significantly longer overall survival with the addition of bevacizumab to the cisplatin/pemetrexed regimen as first-line treatment of advanced malignant pleural mesothelioma.
+Median survival in the 223 patients treated with cisplatin/pemetrexed/bevacizumab was 18.8 months (95% confidence index [CI] 15.9–22.6]), versus 16.1 months (95% CI, 14.0–17.9; hazard ratio 0.77 [0.62–0.95]; P=0.0167) in the 225 patients treated with cisplatin/pemetrexed.
+However, patients receiving bevacizumab experienced more grade 3 or higher hypertension (23% vs 0%) and thrombotic events (6% vs 1%).

 As first-line chemotherapy for patients with peritoneal mesothelioma, the combination of pemetrexed plus gemcitabine is active and can be an option for patients who cannot take cisplatin.
 A phase II study of gemcitabine 1000 mg/m2 on day 1 and day 8 and pemetrexed 500 mg/m2 day 8 every 21 days for 6 cycles or until progression showed a response rate of 15% (95% CI, 3.2-37.9%), with 3 patients exhibiting partial response.
 The disease control rate was 50%.
 The most common nonhematologic toxicities included fatigue (20%), constipation (10%), vomiting (10%), and dehydration 10%.
 Hematologic toxicities included neutropenia (60%) and febrile neutropenia (10%).